Introduction: - About This Course | Use of Colour

 Lesson 1 – Project Templates - The first lesson of this course introduces the user to the basics of SOLIDWORKS Electrical schematics, covering all bases to get up and running with the software.
 The user will learn how archive and unarchive projects, understanding the application settings and project configurations and finally produce a standard template.

-Lesson 2 – Modifying Project Templates - LIn lesson 2 the user will be taught how to create a project from a template, create a project macro and then employ the project macro into a new project.
+Lesson 2 – Modifying Project Templates - In Lesson 2 the user will be taught how to create a project from a template, create a project macro and then employ the project macro into a new project.
 In addition to this the user will learn how to update existing project templates and create environmental archives for backups.

 Lesson 3 – Drawing Types - Lesson 3 introduces the user on how to unarchive a project, which is a key process when using electrical.
 Also, they will take thorough look into the differences between line diagrams and schematic diagrams.
 Further to this, scheme symbols and drawing multiple lines are also covered.